molgenis/molgenis-emx2/tools/ontomanager/README.md

-# Molgenis ontology manager
+# Molgenis EMX2 Ontology Manager

-The Molgenis ontology manager is a package that handles ontologies on a Molgenis server with functionality to add, delete or update CatalogueOntologies entries and edit the databases present on the server accordingly.
+The Molgenis EMX2 Ontology Manager is a package that handles ontologies on a Molgenis server with functionality to add, delete or update CatalogueOntologies entries and edit the databases present on the server accordingly.

 ## Installation

-The package requires the installation of the molgenis-emx2-client package, which depends on the requests package.
+The package requires a Python installation version above or equal to 3.7 and the molgenis-emx2-pyclient package.
 Install both before installing the Molgenis ontology manager

-    pip install requests
-    pip install -i https://test.pypi.org/simple/ molgenis-emx2-client
+    pip install molgenis-emx2-pyclient

 The molgenis-ontomanager package can then be installed from the test PyPI repository:

-    pip install -i https://test.pypi.org/simple/ molgenis-ontomanager
+    pip install -i https://test.pypi.org/simple/ molgenis-emx2-ontomanager

-The Molgenis ontology manager is supported on Python 3.7 and above.

 ## How to use